danieljbrooks/md-analysis/README.md

 # MD Analysis
-Python scripts for analyzing MD trajectories.
+Python script for analyzing MD trajectories.

 # About
 Thie repository contains various python scripts for analyzing molecular dynamics trajectories in the MDTraj trajectory format.